 Thiamine is also required for the energy needs of the mitochondria—the “engine” of heart cells.
 It’s understandable that without the right levels of this important nutrient, your heart just won’t have the energy it needs to work properly.

-I like the benfotiamine form of thiamine when addressing heart problems because it is more easily absorbed and remains active in the body much longer than thiamine.
+I like the benfotiamine form of thiamine when addressing heart problems because it is more easily absorbed and remains active in the body much longer.

 Vitamin B6—especially in the pyridoxal-5-phosphate (P-5-P) form that I recommend—has been shown to reduce homocysteine (an amino acid associated with increased risk of heart disease).
 It also works to prevent ischemic heart disease, the narrowing of the arteries that leads to less blood and oxygen reaching the heart and ultimately, the painful condition called angina pectoris.